Japan's Toshiba CEO steps down amid restructuring efforts

 The restructuring proposal is still subject to shareholder and regulatory approval.
 An extraordinary shareholders’ meeting is set for March 24, when the plan will be put to a vote.
 Toshiba officials told reporters the management change was timed to happen before that, although it was unclear how that might help win over shareholders.

-Toshiba scrapped its earlier proposal for a three-way split, which was not popular with shareholders, including foreign funds.
+Toshiba scrapped an earlier proposal for a three-way split that was unpopular with shareholders, including foreign funds.

-Approval for Tuesday’s personnel changes, including a resignation of another board member, and the nomination of two others, will be sought in a shareholders’ meeting in June, Toshiba said.
+Approval for Tuesday’s personnel changes, including the resignation of another board member and nominations of two others, will be sought in a shareholders’ meeting in June, Toshiba said.

 The company’s reputation was also tarnished by an accounting scandal, which involved books being doctored for years.

-In 2021, Nobuaki Kurumatani resigned as Toshiba president and Tsunakwa took the helm.
-Kurumatani had headed global fund CVC Capital Partners’ Japan operations and became CEO in 2018.
+Tsunakawa just took the helm last year, when Nobuaki Kurumatani resigned as Toshiba president.
+Kurumatani had headed global fund CVC Capital Partners’ Japan operations and became Toshiba’s CEO in 2018.

 “I am confident I was able to hand over the leadership toward Toshiba’s evolution into the future,” he told reporters in an online news conference.